SpinettaInc/Tupp-Trigger-Library/README.md

 # Tupp Trigger Library

-Tupp Trigger is a versatile JavaScript library designed to enhance the interactivity of web forms.
-It facilitates easy integration of HTML form elements with API calls and enables dynamic manipulation of other page elements based on API responses.
+Tupp Trigger is a versatile JavaScript library designed to enhance the interactivity of web elements.
+It seamlessly integrates HTML elements with Tupp.io API calls, enabling dynamic manipulation of page elements based on API responses.
+The library acts as a client for the Tupp.io API, providing a user-friendly way to interact with various web elements.

+## Pre-requisites

+Before using the this library, you must have an active account on [Tupp.io](https://tupp.io).
+Tupp.io allows you to create custom chatflows and logic, which can then be utilized within your web application using this library.
+Each chatflow in Tupp.io provides a unique UUID, which is essential for configuring this library in your project.

 ## Features